-The facilitation of the issuance of Tax Exempt Bonds of up to \$4,000,000.
+In 2018 and 2019, the CRC assisted in the facilitation of the issuance of Tax Exempt Bonds of up to \$4,000,000 and \$3,500,000, respectively.
 This bond issuance assisted St. Peter's Hospital, a tax-exempt nonprofit organization, in financing routine capital expenditures and additions and improvements to, and equipment for, hospitals and other related health care facilities.
-The project is expected to assist in the retention of 705 jobs.
+The project is expected to assist in the retention of over 700 jobs.